ERES And Vonovia: 2 Possibilities For Residential REITs In Europe

 There are a couple of reasons why I'm interested in real estate in Europe.

 Firstly, geographical diversification.
 I am skeptical of investing into many sectors in Europe due to the current economic and political environment but there are exceptions, and I think real estate is one of them.
-If I want to invest a part of my portfolio into for Europe for diversification, I believe real estate and utilities to be a good place to start.
+If I want to invest a part of my portfolio into Europe for diversification, I believe real estate and utilities to be a good place to start.
 They always have demand from consumers and it is not possible to outsource these industries abroad, which has been the downfall of many manufacturing industries in Europe.

 What is very encouraging is also the ridiculously low interest rate environment in Europe.
 The European Central Bank's deposit facility interest rate was set to zero in July 2012 and entered negative territory in June 2014.
 Currently the interest rate stands at -0.50% and it is very unlikely to climb up anytime soon.
 It has even taken otherworldly proportions in 2019 when a bank in Denmark started offering negative interest rates on their mortgages.
 However, keep in mind that Denmark is using their own currency.